abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

     ![](.././media/gg-15.png)

-    >**Note**: If you see multiple policies with the same name, select the Built-in policy when choosing the Deploy Log Analytics extension for Linux VMs.
+    >**Note:** If you see multiple policies with the same name, select the Built-in policy when choosing the Deploy Log Analytics extension for Linux VMs.

 1. After selecting the policy definition, **rename** the **Assignment** name to **Deploy Log Analytics extension for Linux virtual machine scale sets (1)**.
 Then move to the **Parameters (2)** blade.